5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 Instead, opt for a protein-rich option like Greek yogurt, cottage cheese, milk or nuts: Protein synthesis is actually increased while you sleep, meaning the nutrient builds muscle better while you’re in bed.
-If you’re craving something sweet, the Fudge Brownie Bar has 11 grams of the stuff and only 90 calories: You can say, “so long” to that hankering!
+If you’re craving something sweet, try the Double Chocolate Cookie Bites from South Beach Diet: You can say, “so long” to that hankering!

 Just don’t eat it in front of a screen: A 2013 review of past studies found that people who eat in front of the TV, while playing games or reading, consume more food while they’re sitting there—especially later in the day.
 So don’t sit on the couch with a bag or bowl of anything—have your healthy snack at the table while you’re not distracted, and then return to your evening activities.

 There are lots of times when drinking water can be helpful with weight loss, but slugging back gallons before bed could actually hurt: Drinking lots of water before bed can cause late-night urination urges that can interrupt sleep.
 And getting a good night’s sleep is, as we’ll see, the most important thing you can do for weight loss at night.

 But you may still confuse hunger for thirst, and you might just like something to drink in the evening.
 Give your beverage some weight loss-boosting powers and have something that will help you sleep: Use one chamomile tea bag and a bag of decaffeinated green tea to create a mixed tea.